sony928/Neural-Canvas/README.md

 # Neural-Canvas
 NeuralCanvas 🎨
-Transform your photos into stunning artwork with Neural Style Transfer!
+Transform Your Photos into Stunning Artwork with Neural Style Transfer!
-Project Overview
+Overview
-NeuralCanvas is a Python-based project that implements Neural Style Transfer (NST), a deep learning technique that blends the content of one image with the style of another.
-With this repository, you can create mesmerizing images where your content photo is painted in the artistic style of another image.
+NeuralCanvas implements Neural Style Transfer (NST) to combine the content of one image with the style of another.
+This project is part of my CodTech internship, where the goal is to demonstrate NST in action using deep learning techniques.

 Features
-Combines the content of one image with the artistic style of another.
+Transform any content image into a stunning artwork inspired by a style image.

-Uses the pretrained VGG19 model for feature extraction.
+Powered by the pretrained VGG19 model.

-Customizable parameters for content and style weights.
+Customizable settings for content and style weights.

-Generates high-quality styled images.
+Outputs high-quality stylized images.

-How It Works
-The content image provides the structure and layout.

-The style image defines the artistic patterns and colors.

-A deep learning model processes both images to create a stylized output image.

-Technologies Used
-Python

-TensorFlow and Keras

-Pretrained VGG19 model

-NumPy and Matplotlib

 Getting Started
-Prerequisites
-Install Python (version >= 3.7).

-Install required libraries using:
+Requirements
+Python 3.7+

+Required libraries:

 bash
 Copy
 Edit
 pip install tensorflow numpy matplotlib
-Usage
+Steps
-Clone the repository:
+Clone this repository:

 bash
 Copy
 Edit
 git clone https://github.com/sony928/NeuralCanvas.git
 cd NeuralCanvas
-Add your images to the folder (e.g., content.jpg and style.jpg).
+Add your content and style images to the project folder.

-Update the file paths in the script:
+Update the file paths in the script or notebook:

 python
 Copy